balajimore/pillopl.github.io/_posts/2016-04-23-reliable-domain-events.md

 ```
 <p style="text-align:justify;">
-and it would be call in <i>DomainEventProcessor</i> in the same transaction (so we came back to synchronous observator pattern):
+and it would be invoked from <i>DomainEventProcessor</i> in the same transaction (so we came back to synchronous observator pattern):
 </p>

 ```java